-8. Health and safety
+Health and safety

-8.1.
-This section of the policy will be read in conjunction with the school's Health and Safety Policy.
+This section of the policy will be read in conjunction with our school's Health and Safety Policy.

-8.2.
 Teaching staff will ensure pupils are shown how to use the necessary equipment and technology safely and correctly prior to the period of remote learning.

-8.3.
 If using electronic devices during remote learning, pupils will be encouraged to take a screen break at least every hour.

-8.4.
 Screen break frequency will be adjusted to five minutes every hour for younger pupils or pupils with medical conditions who require more frequent screen breaks.

-9. School day
+School day

 Whilst the government sets specific hours of expected work for children in Mainstream schools for remote learning we are not expecting families to access remote learning for specified hours each day as each child and each family are so different.
 What we do ask is that if possible you do access some of the suggested learning activities each day.
 This may be watching and listening to a suggested story on You tube or taking part in some physical activity or in some cases it may be that your child is able to complete some written or ICT specific task.
 Where your child is able to access the work provided or access an online lesson then we do expect that they will.
 A few of our children will be able to do this with no or minimal support from family.
 What we do say to all of our families is that we recognise how hard it will be to have your child at home when they expect to be in school and if you are not able to engage your child in any of the suggested activities please do not worry.
-If there is anything that we have not provided that you think may help then please do ask the school to support.
+If there is anything that we have not provided that you think may help then please do ask our school to support.

-10. Communication
+Communication

-10.1.
-The school will ensure adequate channels of communication are arranged in the event of an emergency.
+Our school will ensure adequate channels of communication are arranged in the event of an emergency.

-10.2.
-The school will communicate with parents / carers via letter, email, school social media channels, phone calls and the school website about remote learning arrangements as soon as possible.
+Our school will communicate with parents / carers via letter, email, school social media channels, phone calls and our school website about remote learning arrangements as soon as possible.

-10.3.
 The Headteacher will communicate with staff as soon as possible via email about any remote learning arrangements.

-10.4.
 Members of staff involved in remote teaching will ensure they have a working mobile device that is available to take phone calls during their agreed working hours.

-10.5.
-The school understands that pupils learning remotely have the right to privacy out-of-hours and should be able to separate their school and home lives - communication is only permitted during school hours.
+Our school understands that pupils learning remotely have the right to privacy out-of-hours and should be able to separate their school and home lives - communication is only permitted during school hours.

-10.6.
 Members of staff will have regular contact with their line manager.

-10.7.
 Parents / carers and pupils will inform the relevant member of staff as soon as possible if schoolwork cannot be completed.

-10.8.
-Issues with remote learning or data protection will be communicated to the school as soon as possible so they can investigate and resolve the issue.
+Issues with remote learning or data protection will be communicated to our school as soon as possible so they can investigate and resolve the issue.

-10.9.
 The pupils' teacher will keep parents / carers and pupils informed of any changes to the remote learning arrangements or the schoolwork set.

-10.10.
 The Headteacher will regularly review the effectiveness of communication and ensure measures are put in place to address gaps or weaknesses in communication.

-11. Monitoring and review
+Monitoring and review

-11.1.
 This policy will be reviewed on a regular basis by the Headteacher and approved by the governing body

-11.2.
 Any changes to this policy will be communicated to all members of staff and other stakeholders.